 Southern Cross Austereo's score of 17 is lower than 93% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Southern Cross Austereo reported total carbon emissions of approximately 27,997,000 kg CO2e.
-This figure includes Scope 1 emissions of about 429,000 kg CO2e, which comprise mobile combustion (91,000 kg CO2e) and stationary combustion (338,000 kg CO2e).
-Scope 2 emissions, primarily from purchased electricity, accounted for around 3,857,000 kg CO2e.
-Notably, the company also disclosed significant Scope 3 emissions, totalling approximately 23,710,000 kg CO2e, with major contributions from fuel and energy-related activities (10,866,000 kg CO2e) and capital goods (4,618,000 kg CO2e).
-In comparison, the previous year's emissions in 2020 were reported at about 8,878,000 kg CO2e, indicating a substantial increase in emissions over the three-year period.
-Despite this rise, Southern Cross Austereo has not publicly committed to specific reduction targets or initiatives, nor have they aligned with the Science Based Targets initiative (SBTi) for emissions reduction.
-The company continues to navigate its climate commitments within the broadcasting industry, focusing on transparency in emissions reporting while exploring potential strategies for future sustainability efforts.
+This figure includes 429,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 3,857,000 kg CO2e from Scope 2 emissions, related to purchased electricity.
+Notably, the company also disclosed Scope 3 emissions, amounting to about 23,710,000 kg CO2e, which includes significant contributions from capital goods (4,618,000 kg CO2e) and fuel and energy-related activities (10,866,000 kg CO2e).
+In comparison, the previous year's emissions in 2020 were reported at approximately 8,878,000 kg CO2e, indicating a substantial increase in emissions over the three-year period.
+Despite this rise, there are currently no specific reduction targets or initiatives disclosed by Southern Cross Austereo, nor have they committed to any science-based targets for emissions reduction.
+The company operates within a broader industry context that increasingly prioritises sustainability and climate action, yet specific commitments or strategies from Southern Cross Austereo remain unclear.

 Access structured emissions data, company-specific emission factors, and source documents